mlflow/mlflow-website/website/blog/2024-11-07-bedrock-chat-model-part-1/index.md

     # Input example for the model
     input_example = {
         "messages": [
+            {
+                "role": "user",
-            {"role": "user", "content": "When is the next launch window for Mars?"}
+                "content": "When is the next launch window for Mars?
+My spacecraft's total mass is 50000, dry mass is 10000 and specific impulse is 2500.
+Mass in Kg.", }
         ]
     }